Free Kitchen Hacks eBook

 • Muddle cherries and sugar in a small bowl until cherries release their juices-about 30 seconds.
 Use a sieve to strain sugared cherry juice into a martini glass.

-10 whole fresh cherries, pitted, 1 teaspoon sugar, granulated or coconut
+10 whole fresh cherries, pitted, 1 teaspoon granulated sugar

 • Pour Vermouth and gin over your cherry juice.